Frequently Asked Questions

 Psychologist: No, you do not need a doctor’s referral to see a psychologist but if you are expecting a Medicare rebate you will need a specific referral from your Doctor.
 This referral is called a Mental Health Care Plan and the Doctor decides whether you fulfil the criteria for this type of referral.
 (See FAQ below for more information).

-To provide continued access to essential primary health services during the COVID-19 pandemic, the Australian Government has expanded Medicare-subsidised telehealth services for all Australians.
+To provide continued access to essential primary health services, the Australian Government has expanded Medicare-subsidised telehealth services for all Australians.

 Who is eligible?

 The MBS telehealth items are available to all Medicare eligible Australians and are a permanent item.
 To be eligible you must have a Mental Health Care Plan.

 Telehealth – Is it the best therapeutic solution for me?